MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

     >[!IMPORTANT]
     >Do not close the PowerSell window until the end of the tutorial.
 To stop the visual from running, enter Ctrl+C and if prompted to terminate the batch job, enter Y, and press *Enter*.

-## Testing the circle card in Power BI service
+## Viewing the circle card in Power BI service

 To test the circle card visual in Power BI service, we'll use the **US Sales Analysis** report.
 You can [download](https://microsoft.github.io/PowerBI-visuals/docs/step-by-step-lab/images/US_Sales_Analysis.pbix) this report and upload it to Power BI service.